ideal-postcodes/postcodes.io/README.md

 ## Docker

-This repository builds 2 both application and database services as docker containers
+This repository builds both the application and database services as docker containers

 ### Application